HappyAgencies/Laravel-Skills-Assessment/README.md

 1. **Fork this repository** to your GitHub account.
 2. Complete the tasks outlined below, each in its own file or directory as appropriate.
+3. Commit your work at the end of each task with a meaningful commit message.
-3. Push your code to your forked repository.
+4. (Optional) Push your code to your forked repository.
+If you choose to do this, make sure your repository is private and that the evaluators have access.
-4. Submit a pull request to this repository with your completed assessment.
+5. Submit a pull request to this repository with your completed assessment.
-5. Include a README file with any additional notes or instructions on how to set up and run your code.
+6. Include a README file with any additional notes or instructions on how to set up and run your code.
+7. **Note:** You are allowed to use Google and any other tools to complete the tasks, except for ChatGPT or any similar AI tools.

 ## Tasks Overview